Sustainable Development Goals - Afe Babalola University

 The University provides direct services to local communities and industries to improve energy efficiency by providing direct access to the University’s Independent Power Plant (IPP), and also though workshops and seminars on energy efficiency.

-The ABUAD IPP project aimed at generating lower-carbon, efficient and affordable electricity on campus and to surrounding local communities, delivers a smart mix of electricity generation from 75% renewable natural gas and 20% Compressed natural Gas as well as 5% Solar Power to local communities in Ado Ekiti.
+The ABUAD IPP project aimed at generating lower-carbon, efficient and affordable electricity on campus and to surrounding local communities, delivers a smart mix of electricity generation from 85% renewable natural gas , hydro and 15% Solar Power to local communities in Ado Ekiti.
+In 2022, Ago Aduloju Rural C and Eriffun Communities which are neighbouring communities to ABUAD Campus benefitted immensely from the clean energy from renewable sources as part of ABUAD’s corporate social responsibility dividends and direct services to the local community in fulfilling the United Nation Sustainable Development Goal.

-The cheering news was delivered by the duo of Aare Afe Babalola,SAN, Founder/Chancellor Afe Babalola University, Ado – Ekiti (ABUAD) and the Ekiti State Governor’s representative, Prof. Modupe Adelabu at the inauguration of the Power Extension and installation of a new Transformer at Eriffun Community in Ado-Ekiti, the State Capital by ABUAD.
+The cheering news was delivered by the duo of Aare Afe Babalola,SAN, Founder/Chancellor Afe Babalola University, Ado – Ekiti (ABUAD) and the Ekiti State Governor’s representative, Prof. Modupe Adelabu at the inauguration of the Power Extension and installation of a new Transformer at Ago Aduloju and Eriffun Communities in Ado-Ekiti, the State Capital by ABUAD.

 Aare Afe Babalola,SAN (Founder/Chancellor, ABUAD), Yeye Aare Modupe Babalola (Wife of the Founder), Representative of the Vice Chancellor, Prof Sesan Fabamise

 By delivering reliable and clean power, this project will reduce the energy cost incurred by rural farmers and community members on electricity (especially fossil fuel-powered generators) by 25-30% on an average monthly basis.
-This will reduce noise and air pollution while lowering GHG emissions from electricity.
+This will reduce pollution while lowering GHG emissions from electricity.

 He stressed that his University will continue to partner with the government at ensuring that Ekiti communities enjoy an uninterrupted power supply thereby making ABUAD a champion in actualizing the United Nations Sustainable Development Goals (SDGs) of providing affordable and clean energy to the local communities.